ashishpassana/ExpenseTrackerFullStack/README.md

 ## Features

-- Add and delete expenses
+- Add edit and delete expenses
 - Filter expenses by month and year
 - Category-wise expense visualization using Chart.js
 - REST APIs built with Node.js and Express